The Star Spangled Banner (Whitney Houston recording): Chart performance

-As the single was released in some countries in 1991, it failed to make the pop charts outside of the United States.
+As the single was released in some countries in 1991, it failed to make the pop charts outside of the United States due to only limited issues being sold in those countries, namely the Netherlands.
 In 2001, however, the single surprisingly debuted a peak of number five on the Canadian SoundScan Singles chart for the week dated November 11, 2001.
+It marked the first and only time a national anthem of a different country charted in another country.